 What Is Social Security Disability Insurance (SSDI)?

-Social Security Disability Insurance (SSDI) is a federal program that is funded by social security taxes and pays monthly benefits to you if you have a severe physical or mental disability, or a combination of the two, that prevents you from working, and you become disabled before you reach retirement age.
+Social Security Disability Insurance (SSDI) is a federal program funded by social security taxes that pays monthly benefits to you if you have a severe physical and/or mental disability that prevents you from working, and if you become disabled before you reach retirement age.

 Do You Qualify for Social Security Disability Benefits?